pomerium/pomerium/docs/reference/readme.md

 - Required
 - Example: `https://authenticate.internal`

-Authenticate Service URL is the internally accessible URL for the authenticate service.
+Authenticate Internal Service URL overrides `authenticate_service_url` when determining the TLS certificate and hostname for the authenticate service to listen with.

 ### Identity Provider Client ID